 What Is a Line of Credit (LOC)?

 The traditional way to bridge this gap is obtaining a line of credit (LOC) from a bank.
-LOCs are essentially credit cards collateralized by a company’s assets.
+A line of credit is essentially a credit card collateralized by a company’s assets.
 The more assets you have, the larger the LOC you can get.
 Different from credit cards, a company can draw cash from their account and are charged interest on the outstanding balance.
 They also need to pay a periodic fee, typically lower than the interest rate, based on the undrawn balance of the LOC.
-The challenge with getting a LOC is the bank application process.
+The challenge of getting a LOC is the bank application process.
 The process typically takes more than two months and demands a lot of a business owner’s attention in preparing the paperwork.

 Factoring is an alternative funding strategy in which a business sells its accounts receivable (i.e., invoices) to a third party (called a factor) at a discount.
 Factoring companies are specialty finance companies that are backed by private investors; and hence, are largely unregulated and more entrepreneurial.
+How does business factoring work?
 Instead of collateralizing your assets, factoring companies purchase unpaid account receivables and pay you usually 70% to 90% of the unpaid balance.
 Factors hold back the remaining balance as a reserve until customers pay the invoices.
+The key question here is: how much does a factoring company charge?
 Factoring companies charge fees ranging from 1% to 6% of the invoice amounts (the discounts).

 - It provides immediate cash for drawn-out receivables

 - Factoring companies conduct more simple and quicker applications processes than banks